profound-labs/dhp-refl-vol-1/manuscript/markdown/versepages.md

 {:.dhp-verse #page2}

 With a heart of contentment as our foundation, we can tackle the tasks that confront us.
-There are times we need to be brave warriors battling with the forces of delusion to avoid their taking control of our hearts and minds.
+There are times when we need to be brave warriors battling with the forces of delusion to avoid their taking control of our hearts and minds.
 At other times we need to be like a parent, nurturing and caring for the goodness that is already here.
 Agility is a great spiritual virtue.
 Recognising the beauty inherent in a contented heart, we will naturally be drawn towards it.
 We only seek distraction because we don’t know contentment.
 Right practice liberates energy previously consumed by compulsiveness.
 This same energy can also manifest as vitality and enthusiasm.
 {:.dhp-reflection}

-> Just as a sweet scented and beautiful lotus\\
+> Just as a sweet-scented and beautiful lotus\\
 > can grow from a pile of discarded waste,\\
 > the radiance of a true disciple of the Buddha\\
 > outshines dark shadows cast by ignorance.